Useful information for your visit

 By Car:

-- From the North: Follow the Bruce Highway heading South, over the Fitzroy Bridge and onto Fitzroy Street, turn left onto Canning Street, then right onto Upper Dawson Road.
-Turn left at Spencer Street which takes you straight to the Botanic Gardens entrance.
+From the North: Follow the Bruce Highway south over the Fitzroy Bridge and onto Fitzroy Street.
+Turn left onto Canning Street, then right onto Upper Dawson Road.
+Turn left onto Spencer Street.

 By Bus: